sipeed/TangMega-138K-example/pcie_dma_demo/readme.md

 This demo uses 4 LEDs to indicate status
 You need a PMOD_LED module to get the indicator LEDs, just plug the module into the **LEFT** connector near the board edge.
-Here are the details for LEDs:(LED0 is on the far left)
+Here are the details for LEDs:(LED0 is on the far right, next to the HDMI connector)

 | LEDs      | Description                     | Expected situation|
 | ----------| --------------------------------|-------------------|